 The penalty phase of the trial began in January 2015.
 In March 2014, the Louisiana District Court ruled that no evidence of Anadarko's alleged culpability or fault could be presented during the penalty phase trial.
 The parties rested their case in February 2015, post-trial briefing concluded in April 2015, and the matter is pending before the Louisiana District Court.
-The trial included Anadarko, BP, and the United States, and will assess findings and penalties under the CWA.
+The trial included Anadarko, BP, and the United States.
+As discussed above, in October 2015, a proposed consent decree was lodged with the Louisiana District Court that sets out a global settlement between (i) BP and (ii) the United States, certain states and local government entities resolving various claims for penalties and fines, including civil claims under the CWA and natural resources damage claims under OPA.

-Remaining Liability Outlook In addition to the assessment of civil penalties under the CWA discussed above, it is possible that the Company may recognize additional Deepwater Horizon event-related liabilities for potential fines and penalties and certain other claims not covered by the indemnification provisions of the Settlement Agreement.
+Remaining Liability Outlook In addition to the assessment of civil penalties under the CWA discussed above, it is possible that the Company may recognize additional Deepwater Horizon event-related liabilities for potential penalties and fines and certain other claims not covered by the indemnification provisions of the Settlement Agreement.